ns12dev/git_guide/README.md

 ----

 **Create your personal branch from intermedio**
-*If present otherwise create your branch and intermedio starting from master/main*
+*If exist, otherwise create your branch (and intermedio) starting from master/main*

 ````